 2. Mobile Responsive Website

 More than 50% of all website traffic runs through mobile devices.
 In other words, more people will view your webpage via a phone or tablet, rather than a laptop or desktop.
-Many times when people are building their websites, instead of using a professional web development agency, they don’t ensure their website is optimized for mobile devices, or they don’t know how to do it.
+Many times when people are building their websites, instead of using a professional web design company, they don’t ensure their website is optimized for mobile devices, or they don’t know how to do it.

 If you don’t have a mobile responsive website coded for these mobile screen sizes, it isn’t going to display cleanly for the majority of your customers.
 This could cause potential clients to miss out on what you want them to see.
 When that happens, clients are more than happy to look for products or information on another site that is better suited to their hardware.